-In 2008 the Queensland Building Fire Safety Regulations came into effect, which included the requirement in certain situations, for buildings/business to appoint a Fire Safety Adviser either a staff or have an external Fire Safety Consultant representing them as their Fire Safety Adviser.
+In 2008 the Queensland Building Fire Safety Regulations came into effect, which included the requirement in certain situations, for buildings/business to appoint a Hotel Fire Safety Adviser either a staff or have an external Fire Safety Consultant representing them as their Fire Safety Adviser.

 As a hotel owner, you are legally responsible for the safety of guests and all people in the building in the event of a fire or other emergency.
-According to legislation, it’s your duty to appoint and train a Fire Safety Advisor or a fire officer in charge as part of your building fire safety management.
+According to legislation, it’s your duty to appoint and train a hotel Fire Safety Adviser or a fire officer in charge as part of your building fire safety management.

-What is a Fire Safety Advisor?
+What is a hotel Fire Safety Adviser?

-As the job title implies, the Fire Safety Advisor’s main role is to render qualified advice on all applicable aspects of emergency procedures, from preparation to actual response, installation of fire safety features of a hotel and even to post-emergency analysis.
+As the job title implies, the Fire Safety Adviser’s main role is to render qualified advice on all applicable aspects of emergency procedures, from preparation to actual response, installation of fire safety features of a hotel and even to post-emergency analysis.

-Main Responsibilities of the Fire Safety Advisor
+Main Responsibilities of the Hotel Fire Safety Adviser

 - Familiarity with ALL aspects of Fire Safety for the site